 - Can a taxi be 'multi-hired'?

-- Following the passage of the Government’s legislation to support the operation of ride-sourcing services, Uber has announced that it will launch its ‘UberX’ product in Tasmania before the end of 2016.
+- Following the passage of the Government’s legislation to support the operation of ride-sourcing services, In December 2016 Uber launched its ‘UberX’ product in Tasmania.

-- State Growth is also undertaking a wholesale policy and regulatory review of the taxi and hire vehicle industries over the next 12 months, which will involve detailed consultation with industry stakeholders before the end of 2016.
+- State Growth is undertaking a wholesale policy and regulatory review of the taxi and hire vehicle industries.
 A key objective of the Review will be to minimise the overall regulatory cost burden for the industry as a whole.

 - The initial operation of ride-sourcing – which will be subject to close observation and a range of regulatory protections - will offer important practical evidence to inform the review and future policy and regulatory settings.
 The result will be more efficient regulation of the taxi and hire vehicle industries, including ride-sourcing services.